Destinations > Ethiopia

-Perhaps best known are Lalibela’s amazing group of rock churches, often referred to as the Eight Wonder of the World but equally wondrous are the Churches carved into Cliffside crevices in the mountains of the Tigray region; often reached only by the most determined and devout.
+Perhaps best known are Lalibela’s amazing group of rock churches, often referred to as the Eighth Wonder of the World but equally wondrous are the Churches carved into Cliff-side crevices in the mountains of the Tigray region; often reached only by the most determined and devout.

 Islam too has strong and centuries-old roots in the country.
 Although religion is particularly epitomized in the romantic walled city of Harar, the elegant minarets and Mosques can be seen throughout most of the country side.